IGE-mercury/MFallDa/README.md

 ###  Workflow for contributors

 1. Create your own copy of the repository ("fork").
 This allows you to make changes without affecting the main repository.
 2. Create a new branch from the `dev` in your fork.
 Use this branch to add your contributions (new data, corrections, or documentation updates).
-A template CSV file is provided for convenience.
 3. Submit a pull request (PR) from your branch to the `dev` branch of this repository.
 4. The maintainers will review your PR and, once approved, merge it into `dev` in preparation for the next official release.

+For users who do not use or are not familiar with GitHub, we also welcome data submissions by email using the provided template file.